apache/click/click/README.txt

     ant build-extras

-To build the documentation (both PDF and HTML formats) please see:
+To build the documentation (PDF and HTML) please see:

     documentation/xdocs/README.txt